paritytech/chaoscope/README.md

 2. Interact with the extrinsics via the CLI.

-# Chaoshell
+# Chaoscope Shell

-A [shrust](https://crates.io/crates/shrust) -based shell is provided by Chaoscope.
+A [shrust](https://crates.io/crates/shrust) based shell is provided by Chaoscope.

-Chaoshell is made available at whatever`tty` session initiated the executable.
+Chaoscope Shell is made available at whatever`tty` session initiated the executable.

-New shells are also open as TCP sockets at port `1234`, which means you can also connect to Chaoshell from other machines by doing:
+New shells are also open as TCP sockets at port `1234`, which means you can also connect to Chaoscope Shell from other machines by doing:
 ```sh
 $ nc x.y.w.z 1234
           _